sttoracle/ORACASB/README.md

 ### **Signup for a Salesforce Trial Account**:

->If you are following these instruction in the context of an Oracle workshop then a Salesforce Developer Account would have been automatically provisioned for you when you signed-up for the workshop.
+>If you are following these instruction in the context of an Oracle workshop then a Salesforce Developer Account would have been assigned to you at the start of the workshop.
 In the event you did not receive a trial account or you are not following these instruction in the context of a workshop then you can self-register for a Salesforce developer account by following these instructions:

 #### **STEP 1**: Create Salesforce Developer Account
-First, we must acquire a new Salesforce developer account.
  Sign-up for a Salesforce developer account at https://developer.Salesforce.com/signup (this is a free account, no credit card required).
 You will need an email address.
 After completing the signup process, check your email and click the account verification link.
 The verification link may look similar to this:

 ![](images/CASB/74FCDEE4-C1D1-49FE-960A-43BD91A87BBD.png)

  After clicking the verification link, next choose a new password for your Salesforce developer account.

 #### **STEP 2** Creating a Dedicated Profile in Salesforce
-Create a dedicated profile for Oracle CASB Cloud Service in the Salesforce account that you want to monitor.
+Create a dedicated profile for Oracle CASB Cloud Service in the Salesforce account.

 * In Salesforce, go to "*Setup*" and expand "*Users*", and then select "*Profiles*".